leohentschker/vslint/README.md

   }
 }
 ```
 Evals for the default rule set can be found [here](./packages/server/evals).
+Writing your own evals is _highly_ recommended to ensure your rules are working as expected.

+### Contributing to the default rules
+Right now the default rules are not very good and all contributions are welcome!
+Please include at least one new failing and one passing eval for any PR that changes default rules.

 ## Running a review server
 ### Run using `npx`